malmostad/intranet-assets/README.md

 2. Edit `config/deploy.rb` and the environment files in the `config/deploy/` directory if necessary.

 ## License
 Released under GPL v3.0.

-The `vendor` directory contains third party code that may be released under other licenses stated in the top of each file.
+The `vendor` directory contains third party code that may be released under other licenses stated in the start of each file.